Director and Artist Manager

 As a music writer and researcher and a published author, Anastasia was always interested in neglected composers, and dedicated many years of her career to introducing their names to a wider audience.
 She was instrumental in bringing the music of the British Polish composer and pianist André Tchaikowsky to international stages, which culminated in the world premiere of his opera The Merchant of Venice in Bregenz in 2013.
 The opera was awarded The Best World Premiere prize at the International Opera Awards in 2014, and was subsequently performed at the National Opera in Warsaw, Welsh National Opera and the Royal Opera House, Covent Garden.

-She is Artistic Director of Festiwal Koncerty Urodzinowe Chopina in Warsaw, Karlskrona International Piano Festival, and Blekinge International Piano Festival, Sweden.
+She is Artistic Director of Festiwal Koncerty Urodzinowe Chopina in Warsaw, and together with Peter Jablonski directs Karlskrona International Piano Festival, and Blekinge International Piano Festival, Sweden.